decred/dcrtime/api/v2/api.md

 #### Last Digests

 This method is used to ask the server the info about the last digests added.
-It receives a `number` as a parameter and returns an array with info about the last `number` digests in the server. **Note:** the max `number` of digests that can be queried is defined by a `maxdigestsnumber` config variable and its default value is 20.
+It receives a `number` as a parameter and returns an array with info about the last `number` digests in the server. **Note:** the max `number` of digests that can be queried is defined by a `maxdigests` config variable and its default value is 20.

 **URL:**